biancamika/digital-garden-template/_notes/4. Creation/Fast Food Education.md

 Then,  **predictability** is about reducing the possibility of surprise and differentness in an environment as much as possible.
 Consumers expect to receive the same product and service no matter where they go.
 Meanwhile, workers are always doing repetitive and highly routine tasks.
 People don't vary from the norm because they expect to profit, whether it be through a good meal or an okay salary.

 Finally, **control** is about replacing people — the biggest source of uncertanity and unpredictability in a rationalizing system — with nonhuman technology.
+Standardization is at play.
 Everything is pre-packaged, pre-measured, and automatically controlled.
 Thus, consumers and workers no longer have to think; all they have to do is follow instructions and push buttons — just like a machine.

 [[McDonaldization]] has expressed itself in the education sector through [[Vocational education]].
 It's known for a short timeframe, accessible costs, and a practical curriculum — promising a career that liberal education couldn't guarantee.
 For this essay, I'll be focusing on example programs that are prominent in the edtech industry: compressed courses like MooCs and micro-credentials, and skills-based intensives such as bootcamps and cohort-based courses.